phnx/sat-commit-framework/README.md

 docker container logs -f [instance_name]
 ```

-## Pipeline Customization
+## Framework Customization
-The pipeline is designed for flexibility.
-User can modify various components of the pipeline to meet the specific requirements.
+The framework is designed for flexibility.
+User can modify various components of the framework to meet the specific requirements.

 ### Configure Runner Resource
 Allocated resources for the runner can be modified in [`start-execution.sh`](start-execution.sh) in the following command: